Dark and light appearance in mobile apps

 #000000

 Edit main.dart.
-Note that swatches are groups of colours in material shades, and named individual colours need to be identified specifically even if they are a part of a swatch.
+Swatches are groups of colours in Material shades; individually named colours need to be referenced explicitly even when they are part of a swatch.
+Use copyWith on Theme.of(context) to inherit everything from the default theme and override only what your app needs.

 theme: ThemeData(